Raviraj2199/Raviraj2199/README.md

 • Supported the migration of **15 business domains**, including customer, finance, risk, and operations data.

-• Processed and validated **over 1 billion records**, ensuring high data quality and consistency between legacy and cloud platforms.
+• Processed and validated **over billions of records**, ensuring high data quality and consistency between legacy and cloud platforms.

 • Developed **Python automation scripts** that significantly reduced manual validation work, cutting effort by approximately **80%**.